 Finding out who to speak to in your Local Authority can be challenging as different teams will look after resettlement.
 We suggest that you make contact with your Strategic Migration Partnership (SMP) in the first instance who will be able to guide you to the right person and department; they will also be able to tell you more about what is taking place in terms of resettlement in your area.
 They may also be able to provide training and other resources that may be helpful for your group.

-Some sponsor groups have been fortunate to have a current or former Local Authority Councillor or employee as part of their group, and this has helped them to navigate how their Local Authority operates.
+Some Community Sponsorship Groups have been fortunate to have a current or former Local Authority Councillor or employee as part of their group, and this has helped them to navigate how their Local Authority operates.

 Your Local Authority may already be participating in the VPRS scheme and have consented to other community sponsorship schemes in the area.
 For others, they may not be operating a resettlement scheme and you will be introducing community sponsorship to them – be prepared to answer questions whether they are participating in the VPRS scheme or not.